 Think about your existing cases, or the cases you hope to take on.

-Think about your staff: will your staff understand the distinction between your case types, and will that help them follow the correct workflow?
+Think about your staff: Will your staff understand the distinction between your case types, and will that help them follow the correct workflow?

 Why This Matters

 Clear, well-defined case types are the foundation for how Hona supports your firm.
-They ensure that your workflows are consistent, your staff know which tasks to follow, and your clients receive timely, accurate updates.
-Whether you choose broad or specific case types, aligning them with your internal workflows will help your firm stay organized, deliver better service, and maximize the value of Hona’s automation.
+They ensure your workflows are consistent, your staff knows which tasks to follow, and your clients receive timely, accurate updates.
+Whether you choose broad or specific case types, aligning them with your internal workflows will help your firm stay organized, deliver better service, and maximize the value of Hona's automation.

 Practice Area |